-Heat a home fromrenewable energies significantly reduces electricity costs.
-Unfortunately, many people can not opt for renewable energy (RE) heating solutions because of the incompatibility of these types of devices with their good.
-In case you can not take advantage of thesolar energy, wind power or geothermal energy to heat the interior of your home, know that you can always save money by turning to the new generation radiators.
+Heating a home fromrenewable energies significantly reduces electricity costs.
+Unfortunately, many are those who cannot opt for heating solutions running on RE (Renewable Energies) because of the incompatibility of these types of devices with their property.
+In the event that you cannot take advantage of thesolar energy, wind energy or geothermal energy to heat the interior of your home, know that you can always save money by turning to new generation radiators.

-They are much less energy-consuming than the traditional "toasters" and incorporate various technologies to significantly improve the thermal comfort of your home without inflating your bill.
+The latter consume much less energy than traditional "toasters" and embed various technologies to significantly improve the thermal comfort of your home without inflating your bill.
 Overview of different types of new generation radiators: their functioning, their strengths and their weaknesses.

 Modern radiators with natural convection

 These types of radiators are simply "toasters", but they are smart, by embedding technologies to reduce, to a certain extent, electricity consumption and better manage heating schedules.

 Like their elders, they use natural convection to distribute heat in a home.
 The cold air is taken from the lower part of the device and is heated by a resistance.
 It then emerges from grids or fins, and continues its ascent to the ceiling.
 As its temperature drops, it drops back to ground level and is again picked up by the radiator to be warmed up.

 The main assets of the natural convection heater reside in its particularly affordable price (a few tens of euros) and in its installation, achievable by an amateur handyman.
 However, if you want to efficiently optimize the thermal comfort of your home while reducing your energy consumption, we recommend that you turn to another type of model.
 Indeed, this radiator remains relatively energy-intensive and does not distribute heat evenly.